marchesir/StockCalculator/README.md

-# StockCalculator
+# Introduction
 1) For a given stock:<br>
-  i.
+  a.
 Given any price as input, calculate the dividend yield;<br>
-  ii.
+  b.
 Given any price as input, calculate the P/E Ratio;<br>
-  iii.
+  c.
 Record a trade, with timestamp, quantity of shares, buy or sell indicator and traded price;<br>
-  iv.
+  d.
 Calculate Volume Weighted Stock Price based on trades in past 15 minutes;<br>
 2) Calculate the GBCE All Share Index using the geometric mean of prices for all stocks;<br>

 # Compile and Run